 Cavalries are probably the most overused and overpriced unit at 2.5x more expensive than infantry.
 The good thing with cavalry is they can attack the flanks of the enemy.
 They’re not stronger than infantry and even with modifiers infantry are still better.
 Do you think they should have such a high price tag?

 When starting out you should still use cavalry but it’s best to ditch them at around Tech 10.
 Put your artillery at the back and infantry on the front row.
 A full Combat Width cavalry is useful for a short time during the early stages of the game but once the units on the flanks are defeated that cavalry will be left out and won’t be used.
-If you have a cavalry focused nation, they have more bonuses for those units and cavalry are far more useful later in the game.
+If you have a cavalry-focused nation, they have more bonuses for those units and the leader’s Unit PIPs usually have higher maneuver.

 When in combat your units are reinforced by the back row, so if your Combat Width is 16 and you have 20 thousand soldiers ready for battle 4 thousand will be in the back row.
 When a unit ahead of them dies the reserves move forward to replace them.
 When you get Tech 5 update your Military Template to the 24,4,0 template now that your Combat Width has increased.
 You can change to this and any others by going to Conform to Template.